iotaledger/wasp/tools/cluster/wasp-cluster/README.md

 `-n` parameter.
 E.g.: `wasp-cluster init my-cluster -n 2`.

-If you need to change the default configuration of the nodes, you can do so now, by editing `my-cluster/wasp<n>/config.json`.
+If you need to change the default configuration of the nodes, you can do so now, by editing the `config.json` files.

-Note: by default, all nodes are configured to store the database in main memory.
-If you don't change this setting, all transactions and changes will be lost after stopping the cluster.
+Note: by default `wasp-cluster` configures all nodes to store the database in main memory: all data will be lost when the cluster is stopped (remember that this tool is used primarily for testing).
+If you need a persistent database, change the `inMemory` setting in all `config.json` files.

 ## Start the cluster